We want to ensure that you're well informed so you can make the best decision. Below is a list of answers to our most commonly asked questions.

 - prevent injury, stay active, and return to normal activities and work

 After the assessment, we will explain our findings, answer your questions so you understand the diagnosis and available treatment options, and determine whether or not there is a need to refer you for medical imaging or to another healthcare provider/specialist (e.g. orthopaedic surgeon, sports physician, etc).

 A short treatment consisting of hands-on care, education, and/or exercise will follow at the end to get the ball rolling so you have some of the tools necessary to be successful in your recovery.
 Your first visit will last 45 to 60 minutes, depending on which option you choose.

-On your second and subsequent visits, we check to see how you are feeling and perform a few quick tests to reassess your body and any changes.
-We then dedicate the rest of the session to hands-on therapy (like joint mobilizations/manipulations, massage, stretching and traction) and exercise, as well as dry needling, modalities (like ultrasound and ice/heat), movement retraining, taping, and pain education, as needed.
-These visits last 30-40 minutes.
+On your second and subsequent visits, we check to see how you are feeling and perform a few quick tests to reassess and note any changes that may have occurred.
+We then dedicate the rest of the session to hands-on therapy (such as joint mobilizations/manipulations, massage, stretching, or manual traction) and exercise, as well as dry needling, modalities (such as ultrasound or IFC/TENS), movement retraining, taping, and pain education, as needed.

-Yes, we can reimburse or directly bill private insurance companies, ICBC, WorkSafeBC, MSP, Veterans Affairs, and RCMP.
-No referral is necessary to see a physiotherapist, but your health insurance may require a note from your doctor, so please call and ask about the requirements.
+For sure it is!
+We can directly bill most private insurance companies, ICBC, WorkSafeBC, MSP, Veterans Affairs, and RCMP.
+No referral is necessary to see a Physiotherapist, but your health insurance plan may require a note from your doctor.

 A joint manipulation is the ‘pop’ or ‘click’ you hear when a joint is moved quickly through a very small range of motion.
 This sound is believed to be the result of a drop in pressure within the joint cavity where some of the gases are dissolved in the joint fluid, creating a tiny bubble that rapidly collapses upon itself.
 Neat, hey?